 Heart Disease: How Disease Management Helps

-Regular physical activity and a heart-healthy diet are two essential components of managing heart disease.
+Regular physical activity and a heart-healthy diet are essential components of managing heart disease.
 On some days, though, it may be difficult to keep up with your exercise routine or meal plan.
 It’s not always easy coping with heart disease on your own—but the good news is you don’t have to.

 When you participate in a disease management program for people with heart disease, you get lots of help and support.
 That can help motivate you to stick with your treatment plan and help keep you out of the hospital.
+Talk with your healthcare provider about enrolling in a disease management program.

 What’s a disease management program?